NGMS Attendance Policy

 School attendance is important because it underscores the significance of learning and the importance of obtaining an education.
 In addition, a focus on regular attendance helps students develop good work habits that will carry over in life.
 Good attendance also correlates strongly with improved grades.
 The responsibility of school attendance is that of both parents and students.
 By state law, attendance in a public school, private school, or home school program is required for children between their sixth and sixteenth birthdays.

 State law recognizes the following reasons as legal absences from school:

 - Instances where attendance would be hazardous

 On the middle school level, student attendance is marked in every class period.
 If students are not present in class, they will be marked absent.
 Students must be present at school for half the day, or three and half hours, in order to be counted present for the day.
 Students checking in late should be here before 12:30 in order to be counted present.
 Students leaving early must stay until 12:30 in order to be counted present.
 If a student leaves and comes back, the time gone is considered when determining absence.

 Absence/doctor notes may be turned in to the homeroom teacher or the lobby clerk.
 Please use the attendance note form below when sending in a note to the school.
 You may also email an excuse to Veronica Gillette.
 Absence notes must include the following:

 Students who are planning an extended trip that will necessitate multiple absences should contact the grade level administrator.
 County policy states that students who leave during the year should be withdrawn if they are going to be absent more than ten school days.

-Any questions regarding attendance should be directed to Anna McDonald at 678-745-2300.
+Any questions regarding attendance should be directed to Veronica Gillette at 678-745-2300.